apache/nifi-fds/README.md

-# Apache NiFi Fluid Design System
+# Apache NiFi Flow Design System

-The Apache NiFi Fluid Design System module is an atomic reusable platform providing consistent set of UI/UX components for open source friendly web applications to consume.
+The Apache NiFi Flow Design System module is an atomic reusable platform providing consistent set of UI/UX components for open source friendly web applications to consume.
 Users can interact with this design system by running the demo-app locally or by visiting: [https://apache.github.io/nifi-fds/](https://apache.github.io/nifi-fds/).
 This demo application also provides an example of how an Angular application would leverage the nifi-fds NgModule.

 #### npm